 Your visibility depends on your ratings, and your ratings heavily depend on reviews.
 Alas, you have no control over your star reviews.
 Even if someone gives you a bad rate by an accident, there is no way of fixing that.

-And remember that to maintain your level you’ve been working so hard, you need an average rating of 4.7.
+And remember that to maintain the level you’ve been working so hard, you need an average rating of 4.7.
 That means that even nice but not excellent rates, such as 4.0, might actually lead to your demotion.

 Because of this, every single mistake counts.
 Some of your client’s complaints might be even unreasonable — your buyer might decide that your communication is abysmal since you didn’t answer on the weekend or that you didn’t include something they thought was obvious.
-Regrettably, there’s no point of arguing that you have stated your rules in the FAQ.
+Regrettably, there’s no point in arguing that you have stated your rules in the FAQ.
 And even if your client admits they’re in the wrong, the review stands forever.

 Your clients might be rude or entitled, but unless they’re downright abusive you can’t do anything about it.
-The best way to deal with them is not to engage them at all, but it might be hard to do at the start, when you need all the orders you can get.
+The best way to deal with them is not to engage them at all, but it might be hard to do at the start when you need all the orders you can get.